Always be sure to refresh this page for the latest update

 "I think LWTP just did its greatest performance ever, and you had the audience loving it!
 I'm looking forward to being at your next show.
 The band's music acts like a time machine, bringing good time memories to life in the present..." - Bill I. - Tull fan from NY

-Ray and Living with the Past celebrate the band's 20th anniversary in 2014 and will be performing shows at various locations:
+Ray and Living with the Past celebrated the band's 20th anniversary in 2014 and performed shows at various locations to great crowds and rave reviews.
+Many thanks to our fans for their amazing support!
+Stay tuned for more announcements on future shows.